-Grain Warehouse Inspection and Enforcement Strategic Plan FY 2025
+Grain Warehouse Program Inspection and Enforcement Strategic Plan

-GRAIN WAREHOUSE
+GRAIN WAREHOUSE PROGRAM

-The Grain Warehouse Program administers and enforces laws relating to grain storage and requires that any entity which stores grain for the public must have either a TDA- or a USDA-issued license.
+The Grain Warehouse Program administers and enforces laws relating to grain storage and requires that any facility which stores grain for the public must have either a TDAor a USDA-issued license.
 This allows TDA to ensure that Texas producers have a safe, solvent warehouse in which to store their commodities.